tehviking/jiggawatt/README.md

 Now, we'll pick our hero's stats.
 You have 15 points to allocate to 3 stats.

-Keep in mind these are not the amount of skill, synthesis, or vision you start with, but will affect the maximum you can attain.
+Keep in mind these are not the amount of skill, connection, or vision you start with, but will affect the maximum you can attain.

 On a 1-10 scale, choose:

   - Tech.
 Skill
-  - Synthesis
+  - Connection
   - Vision

 Click Choose Inventory to move on.